 Want to share more research in the DR?
 We want the world to be able to access, read, and cite your research!
 For more information about how the DR works, see the information below.

 In addition to depositing your work in the ISU Digital Repository, a copy of your thesis will also be added to ProQuest's Dissertations and Theses database.
 Unlike, the DR, ProQuest's database is paid for by subscription and will be accessible only to those with log in information.
-If you have questions about copyright related to ProQuest, please see Copyright and Your Dissertation or Thesis [pdf].
+If you have questions about copyright related to ProQuest, please see the PDF, Copyright and Your Dissertation or Thesis below.
 Still have questions?
 Contact the Graduate College at firstname.lastname@example.org.